-I came across this picture and realized the importance of sharing my professional insight on chest contouring to treat the fullness of the lateral chest.
+I came across this picture and realized the importance of sharing my professional insight on chest contouring to treat the fullness of the lateral chest during gynecomastia surgery.
 Most folks wouldn’t recognize the term “gynecomastia” but mention “man boobs” and people get the picture.
 Not good.

 I developed the Austin Gynecomastia Center Zone Classification system after treating hundreds of patients and realizing that they all had fairly consistent patterns of fullness that fell into these subcategories.
 In the image above, a patient on the operating room table had chest contouring and gynecomastia treatment of Zones 2 and 3 on one side only.
 You can appreciate what a big difference there is from one side to the other.